 The results suggest that computer ownership alone is unlikely to have much of an impact on short-term schooling outcomes for low-income children in developed countries.

 The results of this study differ from an earlier study in Romania that found a negative impact of home computers on educational outcomes as few children actually used the computer for homework or other educational purposes and instead mostly played computer games.
-A possible explanation for the different findings in this study is that in many developing countries computers may be somewhat novel, whereas in the United States home computers are very prevalent and may be less of a distraction for schoolchildren.
+The different findings across settings may reflect the degree of novelty associated with home computers in different contexts.

 Fairlie, Robert, and Jonathan Robinson.
 2013.
 "Experimental Evidence on the Effects of Home Computers on Academic Achievement among Schoolchildren."
 American Economic Journal: Applied Economics 5(3): 211-240.